SonyHereX/cloud-skill-journey/README.md

-# cloud-skill-journey
+# Linux Basics
-My 6-month cloud computing &amp; DevOps learning journey
+A collection of small Linux-based projects for learning and practicing core concepts.